amartin0/nn-challenge/helm-charts/README.md

 - The chart deploys:
   - A **Service** to expose the application
   - A **Deployment** with a single replica by default (this is for testing purposes to minimize cluster resource usage)
+  - The pod will be tagged with the digest for security and with the version to simplify management for administrators and developers.

 Note: The replica count can be adjusted in values.yaml if needed for production.